-Below is our list of 30 animated examples of UI mobile app animations that will surely inspire you to do the same next time you present your app concept to your client.
+Below is our list of a few animated examples of UI mobile app animations that will surely inspire you to do the same next time you present your app concept to your client.

 Undeniably, Jakub Antalik has successfully presented his speedcam app in action in this GIF.
 Its nice colors and smooth animation simply make it impressive.
 Jakub Antalik created it in After Effect, imported it in Photoshop, and exported it as a GIF.

 What an impressive weather app, without question.
 Kudos to Chris Slowik for this awesome work!
 Chris Slowik removed its current weather icon from the ‘window’, hence, you can’t see an icon when you look at it.

 Health buffs out there may say that the model in the app’s GIF displays a wrong form for bicep curls.
 But, hey, there is no questioning that this app concept is simply awesome!
 Nicolas used 3DSMax for the armband module and did everything else using After Effects.

 If you are not a fan of content that moves when the screen is rolled, then you may think that this app is not cool at all.
 However, if you have no problem with such, you’ll surely agree that this work of Barthelemy Chalvet is awesome.
 Its animations are really nice, appearing undeniably fluid and fast.
 The GIF focuses on a payment procedure that does not only look neat but handy, too.

 This animation only lasts for 12 seconds.
 Nonetheless, it is already pretty obvious what it is all about.
 This concept formed from George Frigo’s desire to establish a similar application that makes it possible for Internet users to obtain information by using a photo of a person, whether he’s a celebrity or just an ordinary citizen.